 The Leadership Lab is an opportunity once a week for the cadets to implement and build on the leadership skills learned in the classroom.
 Leadership Lab activities include land navigation, infantry battle tactics, marksmanship and water survival training.

-We h4ly encourage a healthy lifestyle that incorporates a regular fitness program.
-Our physical training (PT) consists of running, playing sports, lifting weights, doing obstacle courses, etc. Juniors, seniors and scholarship students are required to participate in PT three days a week, generally on Monday, Wednesday and Friday from 6:30 to 7:30 a.m.
+We highly encourage a healthy lifestyle that incorporates a regular fitness program.
+Our physical training (PT) consists of running, playing sports, lifting weights, doing obstacle courses, etc. All contracted Cadets are required to participate in PT three days a week from 0600-0700.

 Ranger Challenge consists of competition between teams from each ROTC detachment at various colleges and universities.
 Eleven cadet teams compete in a rigorous two-day competition consisting of eight events.
 Events may include the Army Physical Fitness Test, a written patrolling exam, basic rifle marksmanship, orienteering, a hand grenade assault course, weapons assembly, the construction of a one-rope bridge and the 6.2-mile road march in full combat gear.